georgegognadze/awesome-resources/README.md

 + <a href="https://www.robomindacademy.com/" target="_blank"> RoboMind Academy </a>  By programming a virtual robot, the student is introduced to logic, automation and technology.
 Available as an online educator-friendly platform that can be used with students aged 8 years or older. :free:
 + <a href="https://www.allcancode.com/" target="_blank"> Run Marco </a> An adventure game for kids that teaches the basic of coding.
 Available as a browser game and an Android app. :free:
 + <a href="https://www.playcodemonkey.com/" target="_blank"> CodeMonkey </a> In this free technology and STEM game, students learn about computer coding concepts like functions and loops by programming a monkey to find bananas!
 Real world programming language.
 Write code.
 Catch bananas.
 Save the world. :free:
 + <a href="https://blockly-games.appspot.com/" target="_blank"> Blockly </a> Build a simple computer application by programming “tag” blocks to reach your target – no typing required.  :free:
++ <a href="https://code.org/starwars" target="_blank"> Star Wars </a> Learn to code with Star Wars - Learn to program droids, and create your own Star Wars game in a galaxy far, far away.  :free:
++ <a href="http://csunplugged.org/" target="_blank"> CS Unplugged </a> CS Unplugged - A computer science curriculum made of many different activities that do not require a computer.  :free:

 #### The Hour of Code